New Zealand to slowly re-open to the world from early 2022

 (CNN) — New Zealand will open its doors to vaccinated travelers from low risk countries from early 2022, Prime Minister Jacinda Ardern announced Thursday, signaling a tentative relaxation of the country's strict pandemic border controls.

-In a speech on Thursday morning, Ardern said the government would ramp up New Zealand's Covid-19 vaccination program in preparation for a phased re-opening of the country's borders.
+In a speech on Thursday morning, Ardern said the government would ramp up New Zealand's Covid-19 vaccination program in preparation for a phased re-opening.
 "Our ultimate goal is to get to quarantine-free travel for all vaccinated travelers.
 And what you can see from today is our direction and ambition is clear.
-But we're simply not in a position to fully reopen just yet," she said.
+But we're simply not in a position to fully reopen just yet," said Ardern.

 New Zealand has recorded one of the lowest rates of Covid-19 infection among developed nations.
 In a population of almost 5 million people it has diagnosed fewer than 3,000 Covid-19 cases and only 26 deaths.